 Reclining Buddha Statue Meaning

-Reclining Buddha statues are not actually depicting a Buddhist mudra.
-This is in contrast with standing, walking or seated Buddha statues that are always using a mudra.
 Instead, the reclining Buddha is seen lying on his right side.
 Additionally, the reclining Buddha statue uses its right hand to support his head.
-As a result, the flat right hand is placed under the head on a pillow or his hand is propped up on his elbow supporting the head.
+The flat right hand is placed under the head on a pillow or his hand is propped up on his elbow supporting the head.

 Reclining Buddha Entering Parinirvana